 To not carp on what one disapproves of or finds missing in the new environment is of supreme importance for the pioneer; none of us like to have our country criticized; an “I am holier than thou” attitude is unbearable; so is an “I know

 best” attitude.
 Which one of us has not been subjected at some time to a guest that looked us and our house and way of life over and showed unspoken if not actually voiced disapproval?
 And which one of us in our minds has not silently said, “I wish you were back in your place!
-Since it is so much better than mine why don’t you go home?”
+Since it is so much better than mine, why don’t you go home?”

 The people one will come in contact with in the mass conversion areas, often the so-called developing countries, are extremely sensitive to criticism, spoken or not even voiced.
 They seem to almost have a sixth sense that catches radiations, and strong disapproval and criticism can be a wordless radiation that will hurt their feelings, dampen their spirits and cool off their zeal, indeed they can lead to the complete melting-away of the local Bahá’í community.

-They are even more sensitive to inharmony, to such an extent that among some native peoples they literally seem to be incapable of standing it; they just can’t take it.
-As I myself have now become like this I deeply sympathize with them and understand their reaction, which is to withdraw from the sickening and intolerable atmosphere serious inharmony produces.
+They are even more sensitive to inharmony, to such an extent that among some native peoples they literally seem to be incapable of standing it; they just cannot take it.
+As I myself have now become like this, I deeply sympathize with them and understand their reaction, which is to withdraw from the sickening and intolerable atmosphere serious inharmony produces.

 In His great teaching Tablets of the Divine Plan ‘Abdu’l-Bahá says: “O ye friends!
 Fellowship, fellowship!
 Love, love!
-Unity, unity!—So that the power of the Bahá’í Cause may appear and become manifest in the world of existence.”
+Unity, unity!—so that the power of the Bahá’í Cause may appear and become manifest in the world of existence.”

 The path of wisdom